 The pupils also develop the site and are responsible for all the construction work as well as repairs and upkeep of the department.
 They are also encouraged to make decisions on the purchase of plants and materials as well as the development of the site.
 This course is therefore very well suited to those pupils who prefer practical based qualifications.

 Crookhey Hall School currently offers a combined humanities curriculum for Key Stage 3.
 Included in this topic based course are elements of Geography and History.

 In the history topics pupils will be encouraged to discuss what they know about historical events and people.
-Topics included in the history part of humanities are the Fall of the Roman Empire, Making of the UK 1500-1750, Medieval Realms and World War II.
+Topics included in the history part of humanities are the The Vikings, Making of the UK 1500-1750, Medieval Realms and World War II.